aravadikesh/377-Final-MLFQ/README.md

 ## Helper Functions

-The MLFQ function also includes the following helper functions:
+The Codebase also includes the following helper functions:

 - `pqueue_arrival read_workload(string filename)`: Reads the workload from a text file and returns a priority queue of processes sorted based on their arrival time.
 - `void show_workload(pqueue_arrival workload)`: Displays the contents of the workload (priority queue) on the console.